-Table 5-1: Summa ary of the terminal mode commands available Command Parameter/ parameter block Description threshold 3 stdWidth = mixing layer height standard deviation width in metres cloudMode = cloud detector mode parameter (03072019a) CRC = 4-digit character.
+Table 5-1: Summary of the terminal mode commands available Command Parameter/ parameter block Description cloudMode = cloud detector mode parameter (03072019a) CRC = 4-digit character.
 CRC calculated from the u up to but not including the CRC using the standard CRC-16.
 Note: String is added as text and should be cut and pasted from a stored file.
-STATUS No parameters Outputs SkyVUE PRO, serial number, ID, DSP OS version, Time and Date, DSP version, TOP OS version, PSU OS version, watch dog counts, serial parameters, blower heater mode, internal heater mode, message parameters, tilt angle, units, temperature/humidity, temperatures, supply voltages, height offset, visibility cap, laser run days, window parameters, backscatter parameters, MLH parameters, features, alarms, warnings, and status.
+STATUS No parameters Outputs SkyVue PRO, serial number, ID, DSP OS version, Time and Date, DSP version, TOP OS version, PSU OS version, watch dog counts, serial parameters, blower heater mode, internal heater mode, message parameters, tilt angle, units, temperature/humidity, temperatures, supply voltages, height offset, visibility cap, laser run days, window parameters, backscatter parameters, MLH parameters, features, alarms, warnings, and status.
 Note: Refer to Status command (p.
-49) for more information on this command TERMINAL Terminal Sets the user terminal time out.
-Timeout Timeout is the delay in minutes from 1 to 15 where the terminal will automatically close if no characters are sent to the SkyVUE PRO.
+50) for more information on this command TERMINAL Terminal Sets the user terminal time out.
+Timeout Timeout is the delay in minutes from 1 to 15 where the terminal will automatically close if no characters are sent to the SkyVue PRO.
 The default is 10 minutes.
-TIME Date_Time Date is in the format yyyy/mm/dd Time is in the format hh:mm:ss yyyy=year, mm=month, dd=day hh=hours, mm=minutes, ss=seconds
+TIME Date_Time Date is in the format yyyy/mm/dd Time is in the format hh:mm:ss yyyy=year, mm=month, dd=day hh=hours, mm=minutes, ss=seconds For example: time 2013/05/25 10:00:00, sets the date and time to May 25, 2013 at 10:00:00) Note: The set time could drift by up to ± 14 seconds a day.

-Table 5-1: Summa ary of the terminal mode commands available Command Parameter/ parameter block Description For example: time 2013/05/25 10:00:00, sets the date and time to May 25, 2013 at 10:00:00) Note: The set time could drift by up to ± 14 seconds a day.
-UNITS Units Sets measurement units and tilt correction Units = 0, metres corrected by tilt Units = 1, metres not corrected by tilt Units = 2, feet corrected by tilt (default) Units = 3, feet not corrected by tilt UNLOCK Key Key = a 12 digit key purchased from Campbell Scientific.
+Table 5-1: Summ ary of the terminal mode e commands available Command Parameter/ parameter block Description UNITS Units Sets measurement units and tilt correction Units = 0, meters corrected by tilt Units = 1, meters not corrected by tilt Units = 2, feet corrected by tilt (default) Units = 3, feet not corrected by tilt UNLOCK Кеу Key = a 12 digit key purchased from Campbell Scientific.
 The key unlocks features such as Mixing Layer Height assessment.
-The key is specific to the individual SkyVUE PRO and only has to be entered once.
-VIS Сар Cap is the vertical visibility maximum range 100 to 10000 in metres or 328 to 32808 in feet (default 2000 m or 6561 ft).
+The key is specific to the individual SkyVue PRO and only has to be entered once.
+VIS Сар Cap is the vertical visibility maximum range 100 to 10000 in meters or 328 to 32808 in feet (default 2000 m or 6561 ft).

-If AUTO is set, then the heater / blower will heat to 80 °C if (sky condition > 1 okta coverage) or (cloud height < 3 km (9842 ft) AND sky condition > 1 okta coverage) OR window Tx < 80% OR precipitation detected.
+If AUTO is set, the heater / blower will heat to 80 °C if (sky condition > 1 okta coverage) or (cloud height < 3 km (9842 ft) AND sky condition > 1 okta coverage) or window Tx < 80% or precipitation detected.
 When the event has passed, the blower/heater will remain active at 80 °C for a further 15 minutes before going into a fan-off state and the heater temperature drops to an average of approximately 40 °C, ready to be activated again.